glennklockwood/limelead/content/data-intensive/storage/object-storage.md

 Of note, Scality RING is a software-only product (like Swift and Ceph, unlike DDN WOS) that will live on whatever whitebox hardware you want.
-It has all of the standard gateway interfaces (S3, NFS/CIFS, and REST), erasure coding, and a scalable design.
+It has all of the standard gateway interfaces (S3, NFS/CIFS, and REST, called "connectors"), erasure coding, and a scalable design that seems to center on a deterministic hash which maps data to a specific storage node within the cluster.
+Storage nodes are all peers, and any storage node can answer requests for data living on any other storage node via back-end peer-to-peer transfers.

 Until I learn more about the guts of Scality, the best I can provide is this [Scality RING slide deck][Scality slide deck] that touches on some architectural